-It was November, 1998.
-I had just moved to Bangalore as a newly married woman.
+It was November 1998.
+I had just moved to Bengaluru as a newly married woman.
 I had taken a sabbatical from my job and had left my life in Delhi far behind to start a whole new life in tree-lined Uru.
 I didn’t know many people in the city and most of my new acquaintances came via my husband.

 My introduction to CCD

 That’s how, I was first introduced to the Café Coffee Day on the busy Brigade Road which was a coffee shop-cum-cyber café.
 As I walked into the CCD, I thought it to be far more cool and chic than anything I used to frequent in New Delhi.

 There was something about the energy of that place and I took an instant liking.
 They served the best cakes and poured my coffee with love, that just transformed my bad mood into a good one.

 Even though we were already married, there was a charm about the place which made it seem like we were young lovers.
 Coffee and dating go hand in hand, but for us, it was coffee and marriage.
 The whole experience at that CCD just added a spark to our relationship.